atolab/fog05-doc/mdbook/src/force/force_install.md

 ## Install FOrcE from debian packages

-For each release .deb files are generated for Ubuntu 18.04 LTS, and works also with newer versions of Ubuntu.
-Those files can be found in the release page on GitHub, and are available for `x86_64` and `aarch64`.
+For each release `.deb` files are generated for Ubuntu 18.04 LTS, and works also with newer versions of Ubuntu.
+Those files can be found in the [release](https://github.com/eclipse-fog05/fog05/releases) page on GitHub, and are available for `x86_64` and `aarch64` architectures.

 To install the force we can simply run: